LLM Security: 7-Stage Defense Pipeline Against Prompt Injection

 Understanding Prompt Injection: Attack Vectors

-Encoding-based attacks bypass naive string-matching filters by encoding instructions in Base64, ROT13, Unicode homoglyphs, or invisible zero-width characters.
-The model decodes these during generation even when your input filter sees nothing suspicious.
-A filter that only checks for English-language injection phrases will miss SWdub3JlIHByZXZpb3VzIGluc3RydWN0aW9ucw== (Base64 for “Ignore previous instructions”).
+Encoding-based attacks slip past naive string-match filters.
+They hide commands in Base64, ROT13, Unicode look-alikes, or hidden zero-width characters.
+The model decodes them as it runs, even when your input filter sees nothing odd.
+A filter that only checks English injection phrases will miss SWdub3JlIHByZXZpb3VzIGluc3RydWN0aW9ucw== (Base64 for “Ignore previous instructions”).

 Input Sanitization: Filtering Before Inference

-Token-level sanitization is another quick win.
-Strip or escape special tokens from user input before concatenating it with the system prompt.
-Tokens like <|im_start|>, <|endoftext|>, [INST], and <s> are chat-template delimiters that can break the structure of your prompt if an attacker includes them in their message.
-A simple regex pass that removes these tokens costs microseconds and prevents format-string attacks on chat-template parsers.
+Token-level cleanup is another quick win.
+Strip or escape special tokens from user input before you join it with the system prompt.
+Tokens like <|im_start|>, <|endoftext|>, [INST], and <s> are chat-template delimiters.
+If an attacker drops them into a message, they can break the shape of your prompt.
+A simple regex pass costs microseconds and blocks format-string attacks on chat-template parsers.

 import re